John Percival Jennings

-John Percival Jennings (9 May 1923 – 16 December 2003) was a Senior Horticultural Adviser for the South Australian Department of Agriculture.
+John Percival Jennings (9 May 1923 – 16 December 2003) was an Australian horticulturalist who was a senior adviser for the South Australian Department of Agriculture.

 Early life, education and career

 Jennings was born on 9 May 1923, in Renmark, South Australia, the youngest child of Mary Milne Paterson and John Patrick Jennings.
-He attended Renmark West Primary School for six years (1928 – 1933) and then completed grade 7 at Renmark Town Primary School before going to Renmark High School, where he won a scholarship to attend Roseworthy Agricultural College.
+He attended Renmark West Primary School for six years (1928–1933) and then completed grade 7 at Renmark Town Primary School before going to Renmark High School, where he won a scholarship to attend Roseworthy Agricultural College.
 He graduated with a Diploma in Agriculture in 1944.

 Shortly after graduating, Jennings was appointed the first Assistant Manager of the Berri Experimental Orchard on 14 February 1945.
 In 1948 he was appointed the first Officer in Charge of the Viticultural Research Station at Nuriootpa.

 In early 1957, just as the great 1956 Murray River flood was receding, the family moved to Waikerie when Jennings was appointed Horticultural Adviser.
 His district covered Nildottie, Swan Reach, Blanchetown, Morgan, Cadell, Ramco, Waikerie, Kingston On Murray and lots of smaller areas in-between.
 John retired in 1982 as Senior Horticultural Adviser.